HEALTH AND WELLNESS

 - Marijuana and Other Drug Education - Learn about the cognitive effects, physical impacts of use, sleep impact, signs of withdrawal, effects on motivation, "the munchies" and more.

-Sexual Assault, Relationship Violence, Relationship Skills
+Sexual Assault and Relationship Violence Prevention, Relationship Skills and Consent

 - Sexual Assault & Relationship Violence Prevention - This is a foundational discussion of the continuum of interpersonal violence, UW campus norms, supporting friends and survivors and how students can engage as active bystanders and campus leaders in creating a safer campus culture.
-Introduces strategies from Green Dot Training.

 Health & Wellness consults with departments to help them create comprehensive education plans for their communities.
 We participate in campus wide events and programming for the UW community and provide state-wide leadership in the field of prevention and education.